SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Data table.md

 | callbackSort       | The name of the function that sorts the result<br/>Located in Body tab    |

 **A word about ticket status:**
-If your table contains a column ticket.status and showTicketStatus is set, each tickets will have an icon showing it's status.
+If your table contains a column ticket.status and showTicketStatus is set, each tickets will have an icon showing its status.
 Urgent tickets are also highlighted.

 ## Functions

-Data table is inherited from `StaticGrid`.
-You can use `setFieldValue()` and `getFieldValue()` as described for [StaticGrid](@blogic_static_grid)
+Use `setFieldValue()` and `getFieldValue()` as described for [StaticGrid](@blogic_static_grid)

 ## Example